tromey/emacs-module/README.md

-This is a simple module system for Emacs Lisp.
+This is a simple module system for Emacs Lisp, inspired by [Nic Ferrier's proposal](https://lists.gnu.org/archive/html/emacs-devel/2013-07/msg00738.html).
 It allows short symbol names in the source code but exports the names using the standard elisp-style module prefixes.

 To define a module, see `define-module`.
 After a `define-module`, some symbols in the current load file will be renamed.
 In